kazcare/cheesy-cheese/README.md

 <a></a>
 ## Fixed Bugs

-* I have a sticky header and navbar, situated side by side on the top of the each page of the site.
-On the smaller screens navbar moves under the logo creating another row.
-For the mobile screens navbar used to go under logo but the navbar items were stacked on top of each other and it was covering almost half of the screen.
-I fixed if by reducing the font of the navbar item, so these can fit on onle row under the logo.
+* I have a sticky header and navbar, situated side by side on the top of each page of the site.
+On the smaller screens, navbar moves under the logo, creating another row.
+For the mobile screens, navbar used to go under logo but the navbar items were stacked on top of each other and it was covering almost half of the screen.
+I fixed it by reducing the font of the navbar item, so these can fit on one row under the logo.

-* The sticky header and navbar had another issue that when I was scrolling down it was staying on the top of all the items except hero image.
+* The sticky header and navbar had another issue that when I was scrolling down, it was staying on the top of all the items except the hero image.
 I used z-index on the header area and hero image and gave the one for header area higher value than the one for the hero image to resolve the issue.

 [Back to Top](#table-of-contents)

 <a></a>
 ## Deployment

-I deployed my website through <a href="https://github.com/" target="_blank">GitHub.com</a>.
+I deployed my website through <a href="https://github.com/" target="_blank" rel="noopener">GitHub.com</a>.

-1. I started by logging in to my own account and clicked on "your repositories" link in the my account menu.
+1. I started by logging in to my own account and clicked on "your repositories" link in the "my account" menu.

-2. I clicked my project repository, it opened another page with all my files I created for the project.
+2. I clicked "my project repository", it opened another page with all my files I created for the project.

 3. On top of the screen just above the list of file there was a menu.